Notice: As of December 31, 2019, SuperShuttle is no longer in business.

 SuperShuttle is a shared ride service that transports travelers between airports and nearby hotels in 39 cities throughout the United States.
 They’ll also take travelers to their homes or places of work, but at a significantly higher cost.
 In accordance with the Americans with Disabilities Act, SuperShuttle is required to serve everyone equally – including wheelchair users.
 In my quest to uncover the best ground transportation options for myself and other wheelchair users, I’ve been testing SuperShuttle around the country.

-To date, I have booked SuperShuttle rides at the following airports: Dallas-Ft.
-Worth (DFW), Los Angeles (LAX), Miami (MIA), Orlando (MCO) and Washington-Dulles (IAD).
+To date, I have booked SuperShuttle rides at the following airports and/or cities: Dallas-Ft.
+Worth (DFW), Long Beach (LGB), Los Angeles (LAX), Miami (MIA), Orlando (MCO), St. Petersburg (PIE), Tampa (TPA) and Washington-Dulles (IAD).

 Wheelchair Accessible SuperShuttle